cookpad/OkReport/README.md

 An **Android library** which **allows testers to submit reports without living the app**.

-Because not all bugs are easy to cath, because not all bugs end with a clean reported crash on some fancy console as the result of a nice pipeline settled for logging exceptions.
-That's it, **there is always some wrong behaviour which can not be tipified as a bug per se**; and therefore, it requires the **supervision of a human eye** to acknowledge it as a malfunction of the system. **OkReport is the perfect tool for tracking that**.
+Because not all bugs are easy to catch, because not all bugs end with a clean reported crash on some fancy console as the result of a nice pipeline settled for logging exceptions.
+That's it, **there is always some wrong behaviour which can not be typified as a bug per se**; and therefore, it requires the **supervision of a human eye** to acknowledge it as a malfunction of the system. **OkReport is the perfect tool for tracking that**.

 ![Screenshots](assets/intro.png)